 I had no idea that the deep-rooted unhappiness inside me was one of the reasons why I couldn´t attract quality men.

 Did you know that happy people attract healthy, happy and confident people?

 What I Learned From NOT Being Happy Alone.

-While you´re still single, you´re vulnerable to the idea that you´ll be happy once you meet your soul mate and get married.
-This thought is wrong.
+While I was still single, I was preoccupied with the idea that I would be happy once I meet my true love and get married.
+But that thought was wrong.

 Because happiness is not a destination, it´s a journey.

-If you keep on delaying your happiness until you get married, you are missing on the happiness that the “now” can give.
+If we keep on delaying our happiness until we get married, we are missing on the happiness that the “now” can give.

-If only I knew that I would be missing many of the great things of being single, I would have enjoyed them with all my heart while I still had them instead of focusing on the future, and which future always evolving around the desire to be in a relationship, get married and settle down.
+If only I knew that I would be missing many of the great things with being single, I would have enjoyed them with all my heart.
+I would have cherished them while they lasted.
+Instead, I was too focused on the future.
+I couldn´t wait to be in a relationship, get married and settle down.